Confidence Intervals for Descriptive Statistics

 where \(p\) is the sample proportion for the variable of interest (e.g., proportion with a past-year MDE), and \(n\) is the sample size.

-2. Random Sampling: The sample should be randomly selected from the population, meaning every individual has an equal chance of being included in the sample.
-This ensures that the sample is representative of the population, reducing sampling bias.
+• Random Sampling: The sample should be randomly drawn from the population, so that every member has an equal chance of being selected.
+This helps ensure that the sample is representative and reduces bias.

 Before we take a look at the procedure for calculating the CI using a theory-based approach, please watch the video below from Crash Course Statistics on Confidence Intervals.